USDA Home Loan Programs And Mortgage Guidelines

 Verification Of Rent is very important and is used to show payment shock.
 Verification of rent is only valid if the renter has paid their rent payment with checks and/or bank transfer.
 12 months rental verification is proven by providing 12 months of canceled checks and/or bank statements.
 Rental payments need to have been timely in the past 12 months with no late payments for VOR to be valid.

-- Verification of Rent is proven by providing 12 months of canceled checks or a letter from a property management company if the borrower is paying a licensed registered property management company.
+Verification of Rent is proven by providing 12 months of canceled checks or a letter from a property management company if the borrower is paying a licensed registered property management company.
 Like FHA Loans, USDA Loans require an upfront mortgage insurance premium.
 2% USDA guarantee fee as well as an annual guarantee fee which is paid monthly along with their monthly mortgage payment.
 The annual USDA fee is 040% of the mortgage loan amount.

 For FHA Loans, the upfront mortgage insurance premium is 1.75% and the annual FHA insurance fee is 0.85%.

 With USDA Home Loan Programs, both the home buyer and property need to qualify.
 Qualifying properties need to be located in a USDA designated area.
 Properties with in-ground pools can qualify for USDA Loans.
 However, the value of the pool cannot be used as part of the overall value of the subject property in determining the value.
 The appraiser needs to provide an as-in value for the subject property and cannot give a positive adjustment for the value of the pool.

 Credit Tradelines Guidelines On USDA Home Loan Programs

 Lenders can have lender overlays on USDA Loans.
 Many will require three minimum credit trade lines with at least a 12 months payment history is required.
 Certain non-traditional credit tradelines can be substituted for less than 3 traditional credit trade lines.